 Now, that doesn’t mean that marriage is a cure for tinnitus or anything quite so sweeping.
 But it does suggest that a solid partnership can make it easier to cope with your tinnitus.
-According to the study, those who reported a self-reported as being in a strong relationship saw fewer eruptions of severe symptoms and overall lower emotional distress.

 The tinnitus-related benefits of a strong, loving relationship go hand in hand with other observed health benefits.
 For example, one observed benefit to a loving relationship is that it can help lower your blood pressure.
-Now, that’s important, because high blood pressure can cause a spike in the severity of many health issues including your tinnitus symptoms.
+Now, that’s important because high blood pressure can cause a spike in the severity of many health issues, including your tinnitus symptoms.
 When your blood pressure rises, the humming or ringing might become louder and more painful.